-Have you been suffering with painful dryness?- or think you may have it?
+Have you been suffering from painful dryness?- or think you may have it?
 Call our Dry Eye Center to schedule your consult for treatment options that may bring relief and comfort.
 During your consultation, we work together to determine the cause of your symptoms and apply therapy options and recommendations appropriate to your specific needs -- While there is no cure, there is effective management of chronic dry eye disease and MGD that may make your daily discomfort a thing of the past.
-Call to schedule your consult with our EyeHealth Dry Eye Specialists -- 503-227-2020
+Call to schedule your consultation with our EyeHealth Dry Eye Specialists -- 503-227-2020

 We offer advanced treatment with LipiFlow® Thermal® Pulsation.
-If you suffer from or have been diagnosed with Evaporative dry eye, you may be a candidate for Lipiflow - treatment is available in office, often same day as your consultation.
+If you suffer from or have been diagnosed with an Evaporative dry eye, you may be a candidate for Lipiflow - treatment is available in the office, often the same day as your consultation.
 For many, Lipiflow is an effective treatment option that may bring sustained relief.
 Our Dry Eye Center of Excellence is a leading treatment facility in the Pacific Northwest.

-In our certified Dry Eye Clinic we conduct a series of evaluations, including measurement of a symptomatic baselines to determine the likely cause of your dry eye symptoms.
+In our certified Dry Eye Clinic we conduct a series of evaluations, including measurement of asymptomatic baselines to determine the likely cause of your dry eye symptoms.
 First, you will complete a dry eye health history – this assessment of frequency and severity of symptoms allows us to understand how your eyes feel on a daily basis.
 If the history indicates symptoms beyond mild, we recommend a LipiView® – This technology allows the physician to evaluate the dimensions of the lipid (oil) layer on your eye.

 Here's how it works: LipiView® measures extremely detailed images of your eye's tear film.